roman-milk/roman-milk.github.io/blackmailing-a-feminist-bitch.md

  "Have you already fucked your father today?"
 Jasmine asked.

  "Not in my cunt," Mercedes answered with a pout, the mother-daughter conversation not like most in the country.
-Report_Story #2